Hambleton, Lancashire: Religion and education

 Hambleton's Anglican parish church, dedicated to the Blessed Virgin Mary, was rebuilt in 1749.
 It forms part of the benefice of The Waterside Parishes of Hambleton, Out Rawcliffe and Preesall, and is in the Diocese of Blackburn.
 The village had a Roman Catholic church, dedicated to Francis of Assisi, which was in the Diocese of Lancaster.
 It was built in 1979 as a chapel of ease to St Mary's in Great Eccleston, but has since been demolished.
-Hambleton also has a United Reformed church.
+Hambleton also has a United Reformed church, which hosts the Hambleton choral group community choir which was founded here in 1975.